 - Regulatory risk: Stably never directly touches the reserve.
 Instead, we partner with regulated trust companies that have the proper state and federal licenses to hold, send, and receive money.
 Additionally, every user of the Stably platform must go through proper KYC/AML.

-- Custodial risk: Stably is working with PrimeTrust, a well-known and regulated trustee company to hold the USDS reserve.
-Stably will continue to add trusted banks to our network of regulated trustees, further mitigating risk to the user from any one account holding the full reserve for USDS.
+- Custodial risk: Stably is working with PrimeTrust, a well-known and regulated trustee company along with its custodial partners, to hold the USDS reserve.
+Stably will continue to add trusted financial institutions to our network, further mitigating risk to the user from any one account holding the full reserve for USDS.

 - Reserve risk: To provide full transparency, Stably will provide users of our platform with a view our reserve balance in real-time, via a live feed from our regulated trustees’ APIs.
 Additionally, a leading third-party auditor, Cohen & Co., will provide regular attestations on our reserve balance.